avh/AiRspace/README.md

 ![Conic Projection](/imgs/Conic.png)

-On the San Francisco charts it is not obvious, but on the Point Barrow sectional chart, which is located in north Alaska, the longitude lines converge noticeably.
+On the San Francisco charts it is not obvious, but on the Point Barrow sectional chart, which is located in northern Alaska, the longitude lines converge noticeably.

 ![Point Barrow Sectional Chart](/imgs/Point_Barrow_SEC.png)